MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 "end_of_day"                      String  A 24-hour time you wish to consider the end of the previous day before starting to display the current day's games.
 Uses local time from your Pi.
 "scrolling_speed"                 Integer Sets how fast the scrolling text scrolls.
 Supports an integer between 0 and 6.
 "sync_delay_seconds"              Integer Delays game updates to sychronize with broadcasts.
 May introduce delay before rendering live games.
 Must be at least 0, defaults to 0 (no delay).
 "api_refresh_rate"                Integer Refresh the game data from the MLB API every X seconds.
 Must be at least 3, default is 10.
 "debug"                           Bool    Game and other debug data is written to your console.
 "demo_date"                       String  A date in the format YYYY-MM-DD from which to pull data to demonstrate the scoreboard.
 A value of `false` will disable demo mode.
 ```

+### Synchronizing with Broadcasts

+You can manually delay live game updates to synchronize the scoreboard to live broadcasts.
+The API is typically faster than video feeds, so you may wish to delay the scoreboard to compensate.
+You may specify the total delay via the `sync_delay_seconds` config option.

+Note that the actual delay may be slightly higher than your specified setting since it is dependent on the API refresh rate.
+Therefore you may want to slightly **decrease** the sync delay to compensate.

 ### Additional Features
 * Line score (RHE) - Runs are always shown on the games screen, but you can enable or adjust spacing of the line score display.
 Take a look at the [coordinates readme file](/coordinates/README.md) for details.